 This is what it looks like with it pinned in place.
 I leave it slightly long so it can be re-crowned.
 With a muzzle device the likelihood of damaging the crown is zero, but I am kinda stuck with this rifle.
 Because of the stamp I can’t get rid of it easily, so I don’t mind dumping a ton of rounds through it.
 Leaving it long opens up the possibility of recrowning it once the crown gets “shot out”.
 All that means is that the lands and grooves wear at the ends of the barrel and this will lengthen the service life of the barrel.
 At least in theory.
 I probably won’t put the round count into this to actually take advantage of it.
 It’s lined up and the Robert Forbus tool did it’s job in protecting the crown.

 With it lined up I press the pins back in.
 This is the AK builder trunnion support block I use as a support with a brass punch.
 I would recommend buying the AK builder Front Sight Gasblock support.

 Now for reassembly.
 Instead of using the thread protector that came with it, you’ll have to get a muzzle device, I recommend the PBS-1 Suppressor, or 4 piece Bulgarian Flash Hider, and if you wanna throw fireballs the AKS-74u Muzzle Booster.

 Reassembled!
 The arsenal finish is shit and scratches easily, so I used a sharpie to correct any scratches I got from goofing.

-Next Guide I do will be trying to make 7u1, it’s only meant to be used with AKS-74u and a Suppressor.
-With the stock folded it is the smallest you can get any SBR in a intermediate caliber without a really goofy modded AR folding stocks.
+Next Guide I will be trying to make 7u1, it’s only meant to be used with AKS-74u and a Suppressor.
+With the stock folded it is the smallest you can get any SBR in an intermediate caliber without a really goofy modded AR folding stock.
 It’s an AK so it can still fire when folded where the AR can’t.

 Everyone loves the classic look.